-In painful menstrual periods:

-Start treatment with a single dose of 50 to 100 mg as soon as you feel the first symptoms.
+In painful menstrual periods, start treatment with a single dose of 50mg as soon as you feel the first symptoms.
 Continue with 50 mg up to three times a day for a few days, as needed.
-If 150 mg a day does not provide sufficient pain relief over 2 to 3 menstrual periods, your doctor may recommend you to take up to 200 mg a day during your next menstrual periods.
+If 150 mg a day does not provide sufficient pain relief over 2 to 3 menstrual periods, your doctor may recommend you to start with a dose.
 Do not exceed 200 mg per day.